 The country used to have Texaco, Shell and Esso service stations, with a total of around 50 stations in the country.
 Not any more.
 The gas stations were re-branded as Puma and Uno in 2012 after the government pushed out the old brands in favor of Puma-Trafigura oil interests and began to import fuel from Venezuela.
-The deal has most folks puzzled as fuel prices went up instead of down.
+That deal has many folks puzzled as fuel prices went up instead of down, but several local millionaires were made.

 Miles or Kilometers?

-Like the U.S., Belize has been slow to accept the metric system.
+Like the U.S., Belize has rejected the metric system.
 Distances are given in miles, and gas is sold by the U.S. gallon.
 However, some Japanese-made rental cars have speed and distance shown in kilometers only, a source of confusion on local mile-denominated roads.
 You occasionally see a speed limit sign, but there is little if any traffic law enforcement.
 Local drivers, to be charitable, are not always the best in the world.
-Sleeping Policemen is the local name for speed-breaker bumps used to slow traffic coming into residential areas.
+Sleeping Policemen is the local name for speed-breaker bumps deployed to slow traffic coming into residential areas.
 In many cases, you’ll get no advance warning about the bumps, but expect them as you enter any town or village.

 Unlike in some other countries in the region where shaking down gringos in rental cars is a small industry, in Belize you will usually not be pulled over for phony traffic offenses, and if you are stopped at a checkpoint, which often happens, it is rare but not unheard that you will be asked for a bribe.
-Shakedowns of tourists by cops however are a new phenomenon but still not common.
+Shakedowns of tourists by cops however are a new phenomenon.
 Just answer the questions, if any, show your license or passport and visitor entry card, and you’ll be on your way, with a friendly smile and wave from the police.
 Of recent, the escalating crime in Belize means that rolling police checkpoints have increased.
-The police will invariably ask for your driver’s license and check your vehicle windshield license sticker.
-This is more of a pretext to strike up a conversation and try and and determine if you are transporting drugs or doing something illicit.
+The police will invariably ask for your driver’s license and check your vehicle’s windshield license sticker.
+This is more of a pretext to strike up a conversation to see if if you get nervous or start to sweat (in the tropical heat with windows rolled down, everyone start to sweat) and try and determine if you are transporting drugs or doing something illicit.

 Driving at Night